CoMP-Enhanced Flexible Functional Split for Mixed Services in Beyond 5G Wireless Networks: Tractable Analysis for CoMP-Enhanced FSS for Mixed Services

-In the FFS-enabled network, we consider mixed eMBB/URLLC services possessing the tradeoff among system ergodic rate, delay and reliability.
+In the FFS-enabled network, we consider mixed services possessing the tradeoff among system ergodic rate, delay and reliability.
 We can observe from $\eqref{eq:du_assignment}$ that larger PLD threshold will cluster more candidate CoMP DUs to serve eMBB users, which implies that a large portion of users is served under CM.
 Accordingly, improving the ergodic rate and probability of successful transmission become critical for eMBB services.
-However, if the system serves more eMBB users in CM mode using CoMP, the CU will conduct higher work loads which potentially induces longer queuing time resulting in lower reliability for URLLC users.
-If the URLLC users are considered as higher priority, some eMBB users will probably be served by a single DU, i.e., CoMP is not activated in DM which deteriorates throughput performance.
-Therefore, it becomes compellingly imperative to design the optimal FFS mechanism to strike the balance for mixed eMBB/URLLC services.
+However, if the system serves more eMBB users in CM mode using CoMP, the CU will conduct higher work loads which potentially induces longer queuing time resulting in lower reliability for latency-aware users.
+If the latency-aware users are considered as higher priority, some throughput-oriented users will probably be served by a single DU, i.e., CoMP is not activated in DM which deteriorates throughput performance.
+Therefore, it becomes compellingly imperative to design the optimal FFS mechanism to strike the balance for mixed services.
 The proposed problem formulation is represented by

-In problem $\eqref{ProbFor}$, we aim at maximizing the ergodic rate $R(\e)$ obtained from $\eqref{eq:se}$ of eMBB services while guaranteeing the reliability of URLLC service acquired from $\eqref{eq:reliability}$ to be larger than the required threshold of URLLC users $R_{\U}$ in $\eqref{eq:st1}$.
+In problem $\eqref{ProbFor}$, we aim at maximizing the ergodic rate $R(\e)$ obtained from $\eqref{eq:se}$ of throughput-oriented services while guaranteeing the reliability of latency-aware service acquired from $\eqref{eq:reliability}$ to be larger than the required threshold of latency-aware users $\delta_{\U}$ in $\eqref{eq:st1}$.
 Note that adjusting PLD $\boldsymbol\gamma = \{\gamma_{\e},\gamma_{\U}\}$ is equivalent to determining the FFS modes which potentially influence MAR $p_{\M,\s}$, ergodic rate and reliability performances.
 The constraint of $\eqref{eq:st2}$ stands for the operability of FFS system in CU and DUs meaning that total work loads are operable within the server capability.
 Moreover, constraints of $\eqref{eq:st3}$ and $\eqref{eq:st4}$ guarantee the feasible MAR values for allocating portion of total work loads to different modes of CM and DM.
-However, it is non-intuitive to acquire the optimal solution of $\boldsymbol \gamma$ in problem $\eqref{ProbFor}$ due to the existence of mixed eMBB-URLLC services in terms of ergodic rate and reliability constraint.
+However, it is non-intuitive to acquire the optimal solution of $\boldsymbol \gamma$ in problem $\eqref{ProbFor}$ due to the existence of mixed services in terms of ergodic rate and reliability constraint.
 In the following, we propose a CFSMA scheme to resolve the optimization problem in $\eqref{ProbFor}$.